 In the past, reducing costs and working on supply chain and procurement processes was often only considered if a portfolio company was not performing to plan.
 Over the last few years, there has been a shift in some firms to place procurement cost reduction at the core of business performance improvements across the portfolio and from the outset.

-Leading players recognize that early cost savings have a significant impact on EBITDA and therefore long-term value creation.
+Leading players recognise that early cost savings have a significant impact on EBITDA and therefore long-term value creation.
 And while there is often a member of the firm’s team dedicated to improving procurement, some start work on plans even before the deal has been completed.
 Bringing in expert help at due diligence stage and then making a detailed, diagnostic assessment of potential savings that can be generated up to two months ahead of ownership means that improvements can start to be made from day one, freeing up capital for investment in growth or producing immediate profit increases.

 For example, in a recent situation, we were brought in to a service business ahead of the deal closing to ensure that procurement saving implementation could be started as soon as the transaction completed.
 This helped the business to gain three months and start year one with a positive EBITDA growth trajectory.